Trump tours Texas flood sites and defends officials amid mounting questions about response

 Trump has repeatedly promised to do away with the Federal Emergency Management Agency as part of his larger pledges to dramatically shrink the size of government, and he's fond of decrying officials in Democrat-run states hit by past natural disasters and tragedy.

-But the president struck a far more somber and sympathetic tone while visiting America's largest Republican state — highlighting the heartbreak of what happened while effusively praising elected officials and first responders alike.
+But the president struck a far more somber and sympathetic tone while visiting America's most populous Republican state — highlighting the heartbreak of what happened while effusively praising elected officials and first responders alike.

 “The search for the missing continues.
 The people that are doing it are unbelievable,” Trump, seated with officials around a table with emblazoned with a black-and-white “Texas Strong” banner, said at a makeshift emergency operations center inside an expo hall in Kerrville.